 The UCLA Center for East-West Medicine began as a subspecialty consultative clinic in 1993 and has since become known throughout the UCLA Health system for its patient-centered approach utilizing therapeutic practices from both the Western medical model and Traditional Chinese Medicine.
 Patients throughout the spectrum of disease often benefit from the combination approach, and the center also has become known as the clinic of last resort for patients whose conditions are resistant to the best of modern Western medicine.
 Patients in consultative care are empowered to take part in their healing process through patient-centered education, focusing on self-care techniques, a home exercise program, and integrative Chinese nutrition.
 Currently, there are four UCLA Health locations offering East-West medicine consultative care: Santa Monica, Westlake Village, Palos Verdes, and Torrance.

-The UCLA Center for East-West Medicine (CEWM) offers primary and continuity of care services at the Santa Monica clinical site under the leadership of Edward Hui, MD, FACP.
-CEWM's Primary Care program includes four other primary care providers, Justin Laube, MD; Felicia Yu, MD; Katie Hu, MD; and Alan Chu, MD.
+The UCLA Center for East-West Medicine (CEWM) also offers primary and continuity of care services at the Santa Monica clinical site under the leadership of Edward Hui, MD, FACP.
 The mission of East-West Primary Care is to empower patients to develop optimal health and well-being through an academic-based model of primary care rooted in the principles of individualized disease prevention, holism, integrative medicine, and the philosophy of traditional Chinese healing.

 The East-West inpatient consult service aims to relieve pain, nausea, anxiety, and other common inpatient conditions within the hospital setting by blending Traditional Chinese Medicine, internal medicine and integrative medicine using a variety of nonpharmacologic techniques, including acupuncture; trigger point injections; mindfulness; and lifestyle medicine.
-Andrew Shubov, MD, and Annie Zhang, MD, are now available for inpatient physician consultations at UCLA Medical Center, Santa Monica.
+Andrew Shubov, MD, and Annie Zhang, MD, are now available for inpatient physician consultations at UCLA Health - Santa Monica Medical Center.

 Built on a foundation of academic, evidence-based research and whole-person care, the Simms/Mann-UCLA Center for Integrative Oncology has become a national model of integrative oncology care and training for "when medicine alone is not enough."
 The center's highly trained multidisciplinary staff of oncology social workers, psychologists, psychiatrists, an integrative nutritionist, chaplain, and others provides essential psychosocial support to patients and their families, as well as guidance in navigating the complex medical system throughout the entire cancer trajectory.